UH men’s basketball freshmen following in veterans’ footsteps

 Alongside a core of six veterans from the UH men’s basketball 2021 Final Four team, a highly-touted group of freshmen brings lofty expectations for a Cougars’ team looking to make history in the 2022-23 season.

-While UH head coach Kelvin Sampson is confident in his team, he knows it won’t be a seamless transition for a freshman class that boasts two four-star recruits in guard Emmanuel Sharp and forward Terrance Arceneaux along with five-star forward Jarace Walker, the nation’s 11th ranked recruit in 2022.
+While UH head coach Kelvin Sampson is confident in his team, he knows it won’t be a seamless transition for a freshman class that boasts two four-star recruits in guard Emanuel Sharp and forward Terrance Arceneaux along with five-star forward Jarace Walker, the nation’s 11th ranked recruit in 2022.

 “We’ve got a lot of winners on this team, but you’ve just got to wait for the freshmen to catch up,” Sampson said.
 “I don’t care how good the freshmen are, they get their doors blown out for two or three weeks.
 You just have to stay patient, keep working at it and eventually they’re going to have their ‘Aha’ moment.”

 With over 35 years of coaching experience, Sampson understands and accepts that there may be early growing pains for the AP preseason No. 3 team and its younger additions as they look to find their fit.

 Sampson pointed to the Cougars’ early losses last year as reasons to not be concerned about any possible bumps in the road.

 “We lost two games last year before Christmas,” Sampson said.
 “Against Wisconsin, in the first half, we weren’t very good, but we were great in the second half.
 Against Alabama, we couldn’t make a free throw, but we rebounded it well so I could see where we were starting to figure out what we were doing.”

 One of the team’s leaders, junior point guard Jamal Shead, recognizes the potential boost this freshman class can bring to an already successful UH squad.